openstack/charm-ceph-dashboard/README.md

 # Overview

 The ceph-dashboard charm deploys the [Ceph Dashboard][upstream-ceph-dashboard], a built-in web-based Ceph management and monitoring application.
+It works in conjunction with the [openstack-loadbalancer][loadbalancer-charm] charm, which in turn utilises the [hacluster][hacluster-charm] charm.

+> **Note**: The ceph-dashboard charm is currently in tech-preview.

 # Usage